Uber stops upfront ride pricing in response to California worker law

 The email included a picture displaying an example of a ride request on the Uber app.
 It showed a US$27 to US$36 range for an UberX ride, the company's most popular private ride option.

-Uber did not immediately respond to a request for comment on how the legal changes to the status of California contractors are related to its pricing calculations.
+Uber on Wednesday also told customers it discontinued some of its reward benefits for frequent riders.

+The company hopes the changes will bolster its argument that Uber is merely a technology platform connecting riders with drivers, not a transportation company.

-The California law strikes at the heart of the "gig economy" business model by making it harder for companies to qualify their workers as contractors rather than employees went into effect on Jan 1.
+The California law strikes at the heart of the "gig economy" business model by making it harder for companies to qualify their workers as contractors rather than employees.
+The measure went into effect on Jan 1.

-Uber has repeatedly said the law does not apply to its workers, who it argues are properly qualified as independent contractors.
+Uber has repeatedly said that its drivers are properly classified as contractors.

 Nevertheless, the company has made changes to its driver app in recent weeks, with California drivers now being able to see more information ahead of accepting a trip, including the ride's likely fare, length and destination.